|

 He was born in 1732 in Virginia.
 On April 30, 1789, George Washington, standing on the balcony of Federal Hall on Wall Street in New York, took his oath of office as the first President of the United States.
 By choice, he served only one term as president.
 After less than three years of retirement at Mount Vernon, he died of a throat infection December 14, 1799.

 Though Washington's Birthday is February 22, it is officially celebrated in many areas as President's Day.
-In 1971 President Richard Nixon proclaimed one single federal public holiday, the Presidents' Day, to be observed on the third Monday of February, honoring all past president of the United States of America.
+In 1971 President Richard Nixon proclaimed one single federal public holiday, the Presidents' Day, to be observed on the third Monday of February, honoring all past presidents of the United States of America.
 Officially, though, the day remains the legal holiday for Washington's Birthday.

-Washington's biography
+George Washington's biography

-George Washington Birthday Celebration
+George Washington Birthday Celebration Website

 Mount Vernon Estate and Gardens